davy254/movie_project/README.md

 ## Overview

 This is a Django web application that displays a list of latest movies using the TMDb API (The Movie Database).
-Users can view details of each movie, and the application supports pagination.
+Users can view details of each movie.

 ## Features